Cams Hall: Architecture

 Cams Hall is built mostly of fine Portland stone and yellow bricks.
 Its main facade is classical, with a central pediment.
 The south facing facade has vast bow windows to each floor.

 Jacob Leroux, the architect who designed the mansion, made his name chiefly through projects in Southampton but also in London.
 He was responsible for the York Buildings and the Polygon, a 12-sided arrangement of houses and public buildings designed for Clive of India which aimed to rival the Royal Crescent at Bath.

 Leroux is believed to have been a pupil to the designer of the East India Company buildings in London.
 Among his projects in London was the Prospect Place terrace of houses along the frontage to Old Brompton Road in Chelsea now demolished.

 Cams Hall today

-Since 2000, The Wilky Group has run Cams Hall as one of its Parallel Business Centres, which lease hi-tech workspace within restored historic mansions.
+Since 2000, Cams Hall has been under the ownership of The Wilky Group, offering modern office space, meeting rooms and corporate event spaces within the historic mansion.
 Cams Hall is also licensed for a select number of weddings on Saturdays and Sundays throughout the year.

-The adjoining Home Farm buildings on the Cams Estate have been converted to office use and there is also a golf course on land that was formerly part of the estate.